bala1094/sellerApp/README.md

 https://sellerapp-two-page.herokuapp.com/

-Cant you the above link for "product Sourcing" page since the list of products are fetched from HTTP protocol(mixed content issue).
+Cant use the above link for "product Sourcing" page since the list of products are fetched from HTTP request(mixed content issue).

 ## Tech stacks used
     - Angular 5
     - RxjS